Academic Good Standing

 - Life and Learning Workshops: Series of free workshops devoted to academic and personal support.

-- Wellness Education Services: Workshops on stress management, interpersonal skills.
+- Wellness Education Services: Workshops on stress management, interpersonal skills, meditation and more.
+Learn to make healthy decisions.